bitcraft/storymaker/readme.md

 * A Touch: change Memory by adding a precept

 This is a huge divergence from GOAP.
 Goals in pyGOAP are also used as prereqs ("preconditions") and effects.
-This greatly simplfies the planner and removes a huge duplication of code in building Abilities (GOAP "actions").
+This greatly simplifies the planner and removes a huge duplication of code in building Abilities (GOAP "actions").

 _______________________________________________________________________________